jordanbrewer509/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?

+    DOM is short for document.
+It refers to the entire project as a whole.

 2. What is an event?

+    An event describes many things, anywhere from a mouse click, to any key being held, pressed, or released.

 3. What is an event listener?

+    Event listeners essentially 'listen' for an input, and run statements within their respective statements.

 4. Why would we convert a NodeList into an Array?

+    You have to convert a NodeList into an array in order to use array methods, .map, .reduce, etc, on them.

 5. What is a component?

+    A component allows you to create another step of interactivity within your code, that is seperate from other functions, statements, or text.